mohid-tanveer/rephoto-detection/README.md

 # Re-photo Detection Research Project

-this project attempts to implement a hybrid detector for identifying re-photos (images of screens) versus authentic photos. it combines:
+This project attempts to implement a hybrid detector for identifying re-photos (images of screens) versus authentic photos. it combines:

 - **wavelet + cnn modeling**: a dual-branch cnn over wavelet coefficients and spatial rgb content.
 - **subpixel analysis**: color substructure patterns consistent with lcd/oled subpixels.
 - **exif priors**: camera metadata and engineered exif features.
 - **fusion head**: a small neural net that combines per-signal probabilities into a final score.

-the main entrypoint for experimentation is the notebook `notebooks/rephoto.ipynb`, which orchestrates the end-to-end pipeline implemented in `src/`.
+The main entrypoint for experimentation is the notebook `notebooks/rephoto.ipynb`, which orchestrates the end-to-end pipeline implemented in `src/`.

-## directory layout
+## Directory layout

 - **data/**: training and test images plus csv metadata.
   - **exif_metadata.csv**: exif + label metadata for training/validation.